Big Sur coast campgrounds can make or break a Highway 1 trip

-Camp-Now watches Big Sur campground cancellations, can move a matching site into your Recreation.gov cart, and texts you so you can finish checkout before the cart window closes.
+Big Sur camping is worth chasing because the campground is part of the trip, from Kirk Creek bluff views to Plaskett Creek coast-basecamp weekends.
+Camp-Now watches Big Sur cancellations, can move a matching site into your Recreation.gov cart, and texts you so you can finish checkout before the cart window closes.
 Camp-Now is built for campers trying to land a site in the next 30 days, when cancellations are often the only real opening left.

 First booked night freeNo card required to startOnly charged on success

-Kirk Creek, Plaskett Creek, and other Big Sur weekends often reopen briefly after cancellations or road-driven inventory shifts.
+Kirk Creek, Plaskett Creek, and other Big Sur weekends can reopen briefly after cancellations, and Highway 1 access changes can quickly reshape which campgrounds are practical.

 Big Sur campsite alert graphic